Dev Guide

 empty: true

-If the user fills out the login field with an account ID such as a012345, then the API Secret field will become visible as soon as the regex matches an account id (it does not wait for the form to be submitted).
+If the user completes the Login field with an account ID, such as a012345, the API Secret field becomes visible as soon as the regex matches an account ID (it does not wait for the user to submit the form).

-Alternatively, if the user fills out their email address for the login field, the passcode field will become visible.
+Alternatively, if the user enters their email address for the Login field, the Passcode field becomes visible.

-Finally, the button to submit the form will be disabled until the user types anything into the login field.
-This way the user can type an invalid login value, submit the form, and get errors directing them to enter a valid account ID or email.
+Finally, the Authenticate button to submit the form is disabled until the user types anything into the Login field.
+This way, the user can type an invalid login value, submit the form, and receive errors directing them to enter a valid account ID or email.

 Insert dynamic content

-In addition to showing and hiding sections and elements dynamically, you can insert dynamic values into certain visible attributes of your form elements using the mustache templating language.
+In addition to dynamically showing and hiding sections and elements, you can insert dynamic values into certain visible attributes of your form elements using the Mustache templating language.
 This means you can display a code or change a URL in the content you display to the user depending on what form data they have submitted or dynamic properties set by your app.

 - type: instructions